Pranav04027/Netflix-Clone-CSS/README.md

-# Netflix-Clone-CSS
+# 🎬 Netflix Clone (HTML & CSS)

 A responsive clone of the Netflix homepage built using only HTML and CSS.
-This project is purely for learning and practice purposes to improve my front-end development skills.
+This project was created as a learning exercise to practice front-end layout and styling.

+## 🚀 Features

+- Netflix-inspired UI
+- Fully responsive design
+- Pure HTML & CSS

+## 📸 Preview